-Following the distribution CIRCOR plans to have a \$110.0 million unsecured credit facility with a syndicate of banks led by ING Barings LLC, the administrative agent for the credit facility.
-The credit facility will provide that CIRCOR may borrow an aggregate principal amount of up to \$110.0 million, subject to the terms and conditions of the credit agreement.
-CIRCOR expects to use approximately \$100.0 million of the available funds, together with \$ of cash from Watts, to repay amounts assumed by CIRCOR under Watts' credit facility, and the balance of the funds for capital expenditure needs, working capital and general corporate purposes.
+Following the distribution CIRCOR plans to have a \$75.0 million unsecured revolving credit facility with ING (U.S.) Capital LLC, BankBoston, N.A. and First Union National Bank.
+The credit facility will provide that CIRCOR may borrow an aggregate principal amount of up to \$75.0 million, subject to the terms and conditions of the credit agreement.
+On the distribution date, CIRCOR will pay off approximately \$97 million of debt assumed by CIRCOR from Watts.
+If the senior notes offering described below closes on or before the distribution date, then CIRCOR will pay off the assumed debt with the net proceeds of the senior notes offering, approximately \$7 million of cash, and between \$15 million and \$25 million from the credit facility.
+If the senior notes offering does not close by the distribution date, then CIRCOR will pay off the assumed debt with funds from the credit facility, an additional \$35 million bridge loan from ING (U.S.) Capital LLC, and approximately \$7 million of cash.
+In that case, CIRCOR will use the net proceeds of the senior notes offering to pay off the bridge loan and pay down the credit facility.
+CIRCOR will use the balance of the funds available under the credit facility for capital expenditure needs, working capital and general corporate purposes.
 The credit facility will contain representations, warranties, affirmative, negative and financial covenants, and events of default customary for such facilities.
 Interest rates charged on borrowings outstanding under the credit facility will be based on market rates which can vary over time.

-Shortly after the distribution, CIRCOR also intends to sell approximately \$75.0 million % senior unsecured notes to be sold through a private placement with ING Barings LLC as placement agent.
-The net proceeds from the notes offering will be used to pay down outstanding debt under CIRCOR'S credit facility.
+Before or shortly after the distribution, CIRCOR intends to sell between \$65.0 million and \$75.0 million of senior unsecured notes to institutional investors.
 The agreement under which CIRCOR sells the notes will contain representations, warranties, affirmative, negative and financial covenants, and events of default customary for such agreements.